Puberty is the series of changes our bodies and brains go through as we grow to become sexually mature adults.

 When we hit puberty, glands inside us start pumping out chemicals called hormones.

-These chemicals make different parts of our bodies change in different ways.
+These special chemicals make different parts of our bodies change in different ways.
 They also affect our feelings and emotions.

 What are the main changes in puberty?